Isaki Lacuesta

-Isaki Lacuesta (born 1975, Girona) is a Spanish film director from Catalonia.
+Isaki Lacuesta (born 28 November 1975) is a Spanish film director from Catalonia.
 His work includes documentary film, narrative film and video art.

 Lacuesta was born into a family of Basque origin.
 He studied audiovisual communication at the Autonomous University of Barcelona and obtained his Master's Degree in documentary film making at Pompeu Fabra University in Barcelona, where he now works as a lecturer in documentary film making.
 He also teaches at the Autonomous University of Barcelona, Pompeu Fabra University, the Centre d'estudis cinematogràfics de Catalunya, and the University of Girona.

 He is a longtime collaborator and domestic partner of Isa Campo, after whom he rebranded his first name as Isaki (he is actually named Iñaki).